GeoscienceAustralia/dea-knowledge-hub/docs/data/version-history/dea-intertidal-2.0.0/_history.md

 ## Changelog

-## DEA Intertidal 2.1.0

-In May 2025, DEA Intertidal was updated to version 2.1.0, and 2024 data was added to all layers in the product suite.
-This update also includes the following changes.

-* DEA Intertidal data is now provided natively as continental Cloud Optimised GeoTIFF mosaics.
-Visit the [Continental Cloud-Optimised GeoTIFF Mosaics page](/guides/continental-cogs-geotiff-mosaics/) for further details.
-* Minor improvements to tide modelling functionality used to model intertidal elevation

 ## DEA Intertidal 2.0.0

 In May 2025, DEA Intertidal was [updated to version 2.0.0](https://github.com/GeoscienceAustralia/dea-intertidal/releases/tag/2.0.0) and 2023 data was added to all layers in the product suite.
 This update also includes the following changes.